madetech/handbook/guides/learning/README.md

 You earn these stickers by doing coursework, or by passing an assessment, set by members of the Engineering team with expertise in that skill.

+### Communities of practice

+We also have [communities of practice](guides/communities-of-practice) that meet regularly to get better at what we do in a group setting.
 ## FAQs

 Please click on this link for frequently asked questions regarding your learning at Made Tech: